ixa-ehu/ixa-pipe-tok/README.md

         + ancora: Ancora corpus based normalization.
 Like default, except that every quote is normalized into ascii quotes.

-The normalizations performed by the four options above are (in the order in which they appear in the JFlexLexer specification):
+The normalizations (rules based on Stanford CoreNLP 3.2.0 tokenizer) performed by the four options above are (in the order in which they appear in the JFlexLexer specification):

      + tokenizeNLs: create Token objects with newline characters